 - 2 group camp areas

 - Reservations must be made 1 day ahead of arrival and can be made up to 9 months in advance

-Situated beneath the boughs of some of Mount Hood National Forest’s tallest and most majestic specimen between Mount Hood itself and Lost Lake, Lost Lake Campground and Resort occupies some of the most prime real estate in all of Oregon, both in terms of the views on offer and its easy access to the area’s main attractions.
+Situated between Mount Hood and Lost Lake, beneath the boughs of some of Mount Hood National Recreation Area & Forest’s tallest and most majestic specimens, Lost Lake Campground and Resort occupies some of the most prime real estate in all of Oregon, both in terms of the views on offer and its easy access to the area’s main attractions.

-Other attractions around Lost Lake include biking trails, the old-growth boardwalk next to the campground, canoeing, kayaking, and birdwatching.
+Other attractions around Lost Lake include biking trails, the forest boardwalk next to the campground, canoeing, kayaking, and birdwatching.